GrantBirki/auditor-action/README.md

     requested_reviewers: # array of requested reviewers for the rule (optional)
       - "octocat" # a single reviewer
       - "org/team" # a team
+    do_not_fail: true # do not fail the audit if this rule is violated, it will still leave annotations, comments, and request reviewers (optional - default is false)

 # global configuration options
 global_options: